dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 There are three places where you can use the `@lambda` directive and thus tell Dgraph where to apply custom JavaScript logic.

-1. You can add lambda fields to your types and interfaces
+- You can add lambda fields to your types and interfaces, as follows:

 ```graphql
 type MyType {